Skip to content

 Important

-When reviewing vulnerabilities from containers, you have to consider the following principes :
+When reviewing vulnerabilities from containers, keep in mind the following considerations:

-• containers are usually very short-lived in a CI/CD environment
+• Containers are usually very short-lived in a CI/CD context.

-• most job does not expose any exteral services (i.e. HTTP server) making attacks reliant on user interaction very hard if not impossible to exploit
+• Most job do not expose any external endpoint (i.e. HTTP server), making vulnerabilities relying on user interaction very hard if not impossible to exploit.

-In short, risks are often low in the CI/CD context but carefully reviewing vulnerabilities are an essential step to secure your pipeline.
+In short, even though risks are often reduced in a CI/CD context, this should not mean that vulnerabilities assessment are unnecessary.
+They remain an essential step in securing your pipeline.

 Here are vulnerability reports for each default image used by to be continuous templates (generated every day):